olajide1234/iReporter/README.md

 # iReporter
-This is a Cycle 39 Bootcamp project for Andela applicants.
+This is a simple Node/Express project to fight corruption and government neglect.

 ## Summary
 Corruption is a huge bane to Africa’s development.
 African countries must develop novel and